h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 In the **Experiments** section:

-1. Click the **three vertical dots** (located on the right side of the experiment) of the following experiment: `Embeddings-Transformer-Without-Fine-Tuning`
+- Click the **three vertical dots** (located on the right side of the experiment) of the following experiment: `Embeddings-Transformer-Without-Fine-Tuning`
 ![exp2-new-experiment](assets/exp2-new-experiment.png)

-2. Click the following option: **NEW EXPERIMENT WITH SAME SETTINGS**
+- Click the following option: **NEW EXPERIMENT WITH SAME SETTINGS**

-3. Rename the experiment to `Embeddings-Transformer-With-Fine-Tuning`
+- Rename the experiment to `Embeddings-Transformer-With-Fine-Tuning`

-4. Under the **IMAGE** tab located in the **EXPERT SETTINGS** click the **DISABLED** button under the following setting: **Enable Fine-tuning of pre-trained models used for image Transformer**
+- Under the **IMAGE** tab located in the **EXPERT SETTINGS** click the **DISABLED** button under the following setting: **Enable Fine-tuning of pre-trained models used for image Transformer**

-    - This setting will change from **DISABLED** to **ENABLED**
+    - This setting will change from **DISABLED** to **ENABLED**:
 ![enabled-fine-tuning](assets/enabled-fine-tuning.png)

-5. **LAUNCH EXPERIMENT**
+- **LAUNCH EXPERIMENT**:
 ![exp2-launch-experiment](assets/exp2-launch-experiment.png)

 When fine-tuning is enable, Driverless AI provides a list of possible image augmentations to apply while fine-tuning the **ImageNet pre-trained models** used for the **Image Transformer**.
-By default, **HorizontalFlip** is enabled, and for purposes of this tutorial, it was not changed.
+By default, **HorizontalFlip** is enabled, and for purposes of this self-paced course, it was not changed.
 This default setting can be found and change in the **IMAGE** tab inside the **EXPERT SETTINGS**.
 Please refer to the Driverless AI documentation right [here](https://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/expert_settings/image_settings.html#list-of-augmentations-for-fine-tuning-used-for-the-image-transformer) for a full list of all other augmentations.

 ![list-of-augmentations-for-fine-tuning-used-for-image-transformer](assets/list-of-augmentations-for-fine-tuning-used-for-image-transformer.png)